-Current tuition and fee information is published in the quarterly class schedule, available at CCC or online.
+Current tuition and fee information is published in our academic class schedule, available online at www.clatsopcc.edu.
 All monies owed to the college for previous terms must be paid before you can register for the current term.
 Tuition and fee rates are subject to change without notice.